 If you’ve watched the movie, “Bottle Shock,” you know the story of how California wine came to beat French wine in blind taste tests.
-The movie focused on Chateau Montelena’s white wine, but a California red — Stag’s Leap — also did a whip-ass on the French.
+The movie focused on Chateau Montelena’s white wine, but a California red — Stag’s Leap — also beat the French.

-St. John’s College in Annapolis brought in a number of alumni who happen to own some of the top wineries in the U.S. — Stag’s Leap, Frog’s Leap, Duckhorn, Calder Wines, Goldeneye out of Alexander Valley and Turley also from Alexander Valley.
-They’re all in California.
+St. John’s College brought in several alumni who happen to own some of the top wineries in the U.S. — Stag’s Leap, Frog’s Leap, Duckhorn, Calder Wines, Goldeneye out of Alexander Valley, and Turley also from Alexander Valley.

 Stag’s Leap made California wine country what it is today.
 Six years after the winery began, the label’s Cabernet beat French reds in a blind taste test in the Paris Wine Tasting of 1976.
 Warren says until then California vintners were brushed off as hobbyists who made good wines, but great wines came “only in the sacred soil of France.”

-Thirty years later, wine snobs are saying the only good U.S. wine comes from Napa Valley.
-But then Oregon busted out with highly rated Pino Gris, and other states are also starting to figure out the key — finding the grape that grows best in your area.
+Thirty years later, wine fans maintained the only good U.S. wine comes from Napa Valley.
+But then Oregon busted out with highly rated Pino Gris.
+Other states are also starting to figure out the key — finding the grape that grows best in their area.

 Wines that used to get a 90 score on Robert Parker’s Wine Advocate are going up against new wines and “getting their asses kicked” according to Chris Stagnitta, a wine consultant at Prestige Beverage Group in Church Hill, Maryland.

 Why now?
-It has to do with a number of factors coming together:
+It has to do with several factors coming together: